romot-co/webcodecs-encoder/README.md

 - **`encoder.addAudioBuffer(audioBuffer: AudioBuffer): Promise<void>`**
   Adds an entire `AudioBuffer` for encoding.
 Useful for adding complete audio tracks.
+  For long audio segments, consider splitting the buffer into smaller chunks or using `addAudioData` to stream data incrementally so that very large buffers don't need to be transferred to the worker all at once.

 - **`encoder.addAudioData(audioData: AudioData): Promise<void>`**
   Adds an `AudioData` object for encoding.
 Suitable for streaming audio samples.